will-analyze/will-analyze.github.io/_posts/2024-09-22-HackTheBox_Sau_Walkthrough.md

 ## ***Warning: This tutorial is for educational purposes only.
 Do not try any techniques discussed here on systems you do not own or without explicit permission from the owner.***

 Hello!
 I am going to go over how I solved the HTB challenge "Sau".
-This challenge mainly goes over red-team fundamentals like port scanning, api hacking, getting a reverse shell, searching through config files, and linux privilege escalation.
+This challenge mainly goes over red-team fundamentals like port scanning, api hacking, getting a reverse shell, and linux privilege escalation.

 Let's get started:
 ### Connecting to the Lab: